manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 ## Rationale

 The purpose `wallet_switchNetworkRpcProvider` is to provide dapps with a way of requesting to switch the wallet's active chain, which they would otherwise have to ask the user to do manually.

+- Account Abstraction via private mempool (EIP4339)
+- Fallback provider for RPC Connectivity issues (at the Server side)
+- Failover provider for RPC Connectivity issues (as the Client side)
+- Providing Transaction Privacy via RPC Provider endpoint (e.g. Flashbots, OpenMEV, EdenNetwork, etc)

-The method accepts a single object parameter to allow for future extensibility at virtually no cost to implementers and consumers.
+The method accepts am object parameter to allow for future extensibility at virtually no cost to implementers and consumers.[^4]

-For related work, see [EIP-3085: `wallet_addEthereumChain`](./eip-3085.md) and [EIP-2015: `wallet_updateEthereumChain`](./eip-2015.md).
+### Existing EIP Specifications do not service this end

+`updatedEthereumChain` specificies that the "...Wallet should default the `rpcUrl` to **any existing endpoints matching a chainId known previously to the wallet**, otherwise it will use the provided rpcUrl as a fallback."

-`wallet_switchNetworkRpcProvider` intentionally forgoes the chain metadata parameters included in those EIPs, since it is purely concerned with switching the active RPC endpoints, regardless of any other metadata associated therewith.
+`wallet_switchNetworkRpcProvider` intentionally and explicitly is purely concerned with switching the active RPC endpoints, regardless of any other metadata associated therewith.

 ## Security Considerations